spatil47/IEEE-Linux-Workshops/ReadMe.md

 #IEEE Linux Workshop

-We are creating and running a linux tutorial workshop for IEEE members who want to learn how to use and gain experience using linux.
-We are hoping that this will allow kids to start gaining the experience they will need to be successful in the workplace.
+We will be holding Linux workshops for IEEE members who wish to learn how to use the operating system and how to take advantage of its functionality.
+We are hoping our workshops will spark interest in attendees to start gaining workplace-relevant Linux skills and utilizing Linux in their projects and project development workflows.

-Checkout the LessonPlans.md to check out what we have planned so far, and if you have anything you want to add or change send me a pull request!
+Checkout the [Lesson Plans](LessonPlans.md) to see what we have planned so far.
+If you have anything you want to add or change, send me a pull request!

 Thank you!